This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Window cleaners not only work amazingly to clean the glass windows but also clean silver pretty well.
+Window cleaners are not only a great way to clean the glass windows but also to clean silver pretty well.

-Spray a small amount of cleaner on a rag and start scrubbing your jewelry or silverware, you should use a toothbrush if you are cleaning a delicate piece.
+Spray a small amount of cleaner on a rag and start scrubbing your jewelry or silverware—you should use a soft-bristle toothbrush if you are cleaning a delicate piece.

 12. Using Chalk For Maintaining Your Silver

 Silver can tarnish because of the moisture in the air.
-Keeping a few pieces of chalk can help keep your silver shining for a longer period of time.
+Keeping a few pieces of chalk can help keep your silver shining for a longer period.

 As chalk is very absorbent and will keep the moisture away from your silver.